kaushikk18/100-days-of-code/README.md

 - Day 19 - Prime number or not \*
 - Day 20 - Factorial of an integer \*
 - Day 21 - Largest number in an array \*
+- Day 22 - Number of consonents and vowels \*